List of Attack on Titan characters: Wall Titans

-There are thousands of these 50 m Pure Titans called Wall Titans (壁の巨人, Kabe no Kyojin) that resemble the Colossus Titan in appearance and abilities, except that they are a little bit shorter than the Colossal Titan.
+There are thousands of these 50 m Pure Titans called Wall Titans (壁の巨人, Kabe no Kyojin) that resemble the Colossus Titan in appearance and abilities, being only slightly shorter than the Colossal Titan.
 They have been entombed within the three Walls of Paradis by King Fritz using their hardening abilities to deter an immediate attack from Marley.
 Except for the Founding Titan's orders, these Wall Titans are absolutely unstoppable.
 They are faster than horses and according to Hange, they can destroy the Marleyan mainland in about four days.
 Exasperated with Marley's racial violence against the Subjects of Ymir, Eren unleashes the Wall Titans and commands them to destroy Marley.
 Two days later, the Wall Titans invade Marley and demolish its northeastern territories.